OpenDreamKit/OpenDreamKit.github.io/about.md

 ### Working plan for the project

 We have set various objectives and tasks.
-The 9 objectives must be reached thanks to [tasks](https://github.com/OpenDreamKit/OpenDreamKit/labels/task), which divided into 7 workpackages.
+The 9 objectives must be reached thanks to [tasks](https://github.com/OpenDreamKit/OpenDreamKit/labels/task), which are divided into 7 workpackages.
 The various tasks are considered accomplished after the [deliverables](https://github.com/OpenDreamKit/OpenDreamKit/labels/deliverable) related to them are edited and/or published:

 OBJECTIVES